gerritgr/MoleculeDiffusionGAN/README.md

 ## Run DSNN

 ### On Colab
-You can run the notebook on Google Colab after installing some packags.
+You can run the _main.ipynb_ on Google Colab following [this URL](https://colab.research.google.com/github/gerritgr/MoleculeDiffusionGAN/blob/main/main.ipynb).

 ### Locally